saud06/programming-quiz/README.md

-## A programming quiz app for programming language basic using React & Fireabse.
+## A programming quiz app for programming language basics using React & Fireabse.

 # Getting Started with Create React App